AWS Auto Scaling and Deep Security

 - You must create AMIs from machines that are stopped.

 - Agent-initiated communication must be enabled on your Deep Security Manager.
-For details on this setting, see Use agent-initiated communication with cloud accounts.
+For details on this setting, see Activate and protect agents using agent-initiated activation and communication.

 To set up automatic protection for instances using a deployment script:

 - Sign in to the Deep Security Manager.